-You wake up to a sea of emails and an avalanche of angry phone calls.
+You wake up to tons of emails and a plenty of angry phone calls.
 Your boss is asking you to make the sky green.
-Your attention is being pulled into 167 different corporate directions.
+Your attention is being pulled in 167 different corporate directions.
 You haven’t vacationed in two years, and your life is an absolute mess.
-However, it’s just a typical day at work, right?
+However, it’s just a normal day at work, right?

 Wrong.
 Apparently, it turns out that there are actual laws that govern the office-verse.
 Egypt’s labor law is one you need to know about.

 Issued in 2003, the law is comprised of 257 articles that dictate what you, as a humble citizen of the office-verse, are entitled to and what’s required of you.
 These are the most important ones you need to be aware of.

 Did you know it’s illegal to work for more than five hours without taking a break?

 After you’ve settled in your work environment, you should start casting a skeptical eye on your surrounding work conditions.
 Knowledge is power, and knowing these facts can’t hurt.